Skip to Main Content Skip to Footer

 • Reimagining computer labs: Through use of Lab Stats and community conversations, reconceptualize the public computer labs to maximize student access.
 Changes could include anytime/anyplace access to software, collaborative student computing spaces, and transforming the traditional lab space to meet student needs and use.
 We will also ensure current dedicated teaching labs have the tools and flexibility to increase access for marginalized communities and that all students have access to the tools they need for their coursework.

-• Transforming classroom technology: Integrate Universal Design for Learning guidelines to create inclusive and easy to use technology that allow for flexible teaching, remote participation, and accessibility for all.
+• Transforming classroom technology: Integrate Universal Design for Learning guidelines to create inclusive and easy to use technology that enables flexible teaching and accessibility for all.

 • Promoting Digital Liberal Arts (DLA): Highlight student and faculty DLA work in order to recognize its importance as scholarship and amplify opportunities for experiential learning.
 Streamline processes to build capacity and make DLA more approachable.
 Engage the full DLA team to foster innovation, access, equity and inclusion, connection across campus, and support for community-based projects.